NDCLab/tfpca-tutorial/README.md

 EEGLAB is an interactive Matlab toolbox for processing continuous and event-related EEG, MEG and other electrophysiological data (https://sccn.ucsd.edu/eeglab).

-Note, to work with the example data (ERP CORE ERN), the plugin erplab (https://erpinfo.org/erplab) has been integrated.
+Note, to work with the example data (ERP CORE ERN), the erplab plugin (https://erpinfo.org/erplab) has been integrated.

 |——`eeglab_data`

-This folder is populated with ERP CORE ERN data that this tutorial works with as the initial example data (https://osf.io/q6gwp/).
+This folder is populated with the ERP CORE ERN data that this tutorial works with as the initial example data (https://osf.io/q6gwp/).

 The ERP CORE (https://doi.org/10.18115/D5JW4R) is a freely available online resource consisting of optimized paradigms, experiment control scripts, example data from 40 neurotypical adults, data processing pipelines and analysis scripts, and a broad set of results for 7 widely used ERP components: N170, mismatch negativity (MMN), N2pc, N400, P3, lateralized readiness potential (LRP), and error-related negativity (ERN).